 I was born in Baltimore, and while I’ve been living in Europe for the past seventeen years, I will always feel at home in Maryland.
 I grew up on the water, and have always been drawn to nature; perhaps this why I feel most at home in my yoga practice, so interwoven with the elements.

 First drawn to yoga as a philosophy student over 25 years ago, yoga has been instrumental in finding balance in my own life.
 It was like finding a map to better understand how to be in the world; with myself, my body, and in relationship with others.

-I am an Advanced Certified Jivamukti teacher, and my studies of yoga have included a fascination with alignment, yoga philosophy and Sanskrit, and the subtle body of breath and intrinsic movement.
+As a yoga teacher, my studies of yoga have included a fascination with alignment, anatomy, yoga philosophy and Sanskrit, together with the subtle body of breath and intrinsic movement.
 My classes are infused with an integrated approach to various forms of yoga, movement therapies and life experience, within the frame of the Jivamukti method.
-This includes alignment cues, awareness of the breath, and sound.
+This includes alignment cues, awareness of the breath, safe sequencing and sound.
 Hands-on adjustments are a unique aspect of my classes intended to give the practitioner a better understanding of the body in space and potential for extension, flexion, strength and stability.
 Above all else, as a yoga teacher, a Rolfer and a human being, I aim to create a space in the world where we can celebrate our individuality and co-exist with compassion.